jackyho522/katacoda-scenarios/new-scenario-template/step4.md

 After installation, click Activate.
 ![wp_activate_ithemes_plugin](./assets/wp_activate_ithemes_plugin1.png)

-Press Security on the left of the WordPress menu and choose ECOMMERCE type to set up the plugin.
+Press Security on the left of the WordPress menu.
+Choose ECOMMERCE type to set up the plugin.
 ![wp_iSecurity](./assets/wp_iSecurity.png)

+In this scenario, choose self and choose the correct role for customers image here

 This plugin can force users to use a strong password.
 As mentioned in step 2, it analyzes patterns in the password to prevent dictionary attack.
 ![wp_Strong_pw](./assets/wp_Strong_pw.png)

 You can enable Two-Factor features to make your WordPress user accounts more secure.
 ![wp_two_factor](./assets/wp_two_factor.png)

+Free version of iThemes can allow the website to prevent brute force attacks. image here

 You can double check your secure setting by this overview page.
 After finishing the configuration, click Secure Site to complete the setup.